-Your team has probably experienced moments of success or failure, moments of working like a well oiled machine or not being able to stand the sound of each other’s voices.
-What you’ve probably also done is pass these moments by without taking time to ponder “Why did these things happen”?
+Every team experiences moments of success or failure, moments of working like a well oiled machine, and moments of not being able to stand the sound of each other’s voices.
+But many teams let these moments pass by without taking time to ponder “why did these things happen”?

 What is a retrospective?

 The realm of topics is wide ranging: from mishandled social interactions to achieving a major milestone.
-These meetings aren’t just to make you feel good or bad about yourselves, they’re designed to curate items on which your team will take action after the meeting.
+These meetings are not intended to make you feel good or bad about yourselves, they’re designed to create actionable items for your team.

-Setting aside dedicated time for these matters assures that they will get some attention, and helps keep these conversations from spilling into normal work time.
-However, this isn’t to say that you shouldn’t discuss something when it happens.
+Setting aside dedicated time for these matters assures that they will get some attention and helps keep these conversations from spilling into normal work time.

 Along with learning from your successes and failures, one of the goals of a retrospective to build trust among your team.
 Teams perform better when they operate in an environment of psychological safety.